 As you'd expect from a former Tour de France winner, the Wiggins range features a lot of kids road bikes.
 This road bike model is named the 'Rouen', after a stage in his winning TdF.

 The Wiggins Rouen kids road bikes are well specc'ed and designed for the money, ranging from £300 for the smallest 540c bike (ages 8 plus) through to £400 for the 700c bike with carbon forks (ages 11 plus).
 They're available exclusively at Halfords.

 You can sometimes get a discount on a Frog Bike - check out our post to see where the cheapest Frog Bikes currently are.

 However, usually the best value, cheap kids bikes are actually second hand.
-Both Frog Bikes and Islabikes are well made, lightweight and designed to last, so if you buy carefully you'll be onto a winner.
+Frog Bikes are well made, lightweight and designed to last, so if you buy carefully you'll be onto a winner.
 Check out these links:

 We hope you found this post useful - if you find your child the perfect bike at a great price, please do let us know, either in the comments section below, or via the Cycle Sprog Facebook page.

 - 12 things you need to know before buying a kids bike

 - Why you shouldn't buy a really cheap kids bike